 Hot tip for any Aussie seniors – head to the tourist information centre, show your card and you will get 2 weeks’ free travel (off peak).

 As far as malls go, this one is great, with over 700 retailers and while the temptation to shop may be strong, take some time to look up.
 Many of the buildings that line the mall have beautiful facades that really should not be missed.
-The council have a great audio tour and pamphlet, “Above the Canopy,” that is a must for anyone interested in architecture.
+The council has a great audio tour and pamphlet, “Above the Canopy,” that is a must for anyone interested in architecture.

 Take a wander and find the Mall’s Balls, the famous pigs, the most recent artistic addition, the giant 2-metre tall pigeon.
 Named “Pigeon”, the bird, by artist Paul Sloan, set the city back $174000, is on the corner of Gawler Place and Rundle Mall, just a minutes walk from the pigs.

 Did you know the Rundle Mall pigs have names?
 The four life sizes pigs by artist Marguerite Derricourt, were named Horatio, Oliver, Truffles and Augusta after a public competition.